mauritiusdadd/crtwo2fits/README.md

     $ pip install -r requirements.txt
     $ pip install .

-Finally you should copy the configuration file into /etc:
+Finally you should copy the systemwide configuration file into /etc:

     # cp /usr/share/crtwo2fits/crtwo2fits.conf /etc

+This file contains the default configuration for the main program.
+You could create a custom per-user settings file by copying the default config in your ~/.config directory

+    # cp /usr/share/crtwo2fits/crtwo2fits.conf ~/.config

+The user defined settings will supersede the systemwide config.

 However, it is wisier to make a package compatible with the package manager of your distribution and use the latter instead of running the installation